o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 ```

-### Associating Widgets
+### Associating widgets

-The purspose of Action Contexts is to bind the group of actions it owns to a widget in the Editor so that they can be accessed via keyboard shortcuts contextually to the user focus.
+The purpose of action contexts is to bind the group of actions it owns to a widget in the Editor so that they can be accessed via keyboard shortcuts contextually to what part of the Editor the user is interacting with.
-See the [Hotkeys]() page for more information.
+See the [Hotkeys](./hotkeys) page for more information.

 ## Action

-An Action is an abstraction of a re-usable Editor interaction.
+An action is an abstraction of a re-usable Editor interaction.
 It is not accessible upon creation, but becomes available to the user once it's added to a menu or toolbar, or if a hotkey is assigned to it.

-An Action is comprised of
+An action is comprised of

 * A string **identifier** that makes it possible to reference it in API calls;
-* A string **context identifier** that defines the Action Context that owns this Action;
+* A string **context identifier** that defines the action context that owns this action;
-* A behavior in the form of a function to be called whenever the Action is triggered.
+* A behavior in the form of a function to be called whenever the action is triggered.

 ### Registration